-In the not-for-profit area, Mr. Gerzog counsels governing boards and senior management of tax-exempt and not-for-profit organizations on the development and implementation of corporate governance, fiduciary duties, conflict of interest, ethics, audit and executive compensation best practices, compliance programs and policies, including on management structures and internal control systems to prevent and detect violations of law.
-Most recently, he led the representation of the corporate members of Fidelis Care, New York's largest Medicaid managed care plan, in a $3.75 billion acquisition by Centene Corporation, the nation's largest Medicaid managed care plan provider.
-The proceeds of the sale are anticipated to be used to create one of the largest healthcare foundations in the country.
+Jay recently led the representation of the corporate members of Fidelis Care, New York's largest Medicaid managed care plan, in its $3.75 billion asset sale to Centene Corporation, the nation's largest Medicaid managed care plan provider.
+The proceeds of the sale have been used to create one of the largest healthcare grantmaking foundations in the country.

 Healthcare Law Blog Posts